Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

 \subsubsection{Earth $J_3$ gravity potential}

 The Earth $J_3$ gravitational potential represents asymmetry with respect to the equatorial plane.
-Its coefficient is of the order of $10^{-6}$, which is thee orders of magnitude smaller than that for the $J_2$ term; therefore, most effects on the $J_3$ term can be neglected in comparison to the $J_2$-perturbed effects.
-The only effect to be considered is the long-periodic $J_3$ perturbation of the eccentricity vector in the presence of the $J_2$ perturbation.
+Its coefficient is on the order of $10^{-6}$, which is thee orders of magnitude smaller than that for the $J_2$ term; therefore, most effects on the $J_3$ term can be neglected in comparison to the $J_2$-perturbed effects.
+The only effect to be considered is the long-period $J_3$ perturbation of the eccentricity vector in the presence of the $J_2$ perturbation.

-Assuming a small eccentricity and neglecting longitude-dependent effects, Lagrange's equations relating to the eccentricity vector for the long-periodic $J_3$ perturbation are as follows \citep{Kozai1959motion}:
+Assuming a small eccentricity and neglecting longitude-dependent effects, Lagrange's equations relating to the eccentricity vector for the long-period $J_3$ perturbation are as follows \citep{Kozai1959motion}:

 where $\dot{\bar{\omega}}$ is the $J_2$-perturbed secular drift rate of the argument of perigee given by $\dot{\bar{\omega}}=(3/4)J_2(R_e/a)^2(5\cos^2{I}-1)n$ for the near-circular orbit.
 By applying the equilibrium condition of the eccentricity vector to an arbitrary inclination, the equilibrium eccentricity vector, known as a frozen eccentricity vector $(\boldsymbol{e}_f)$, is given as follows \citep{Kozai1959motion}: